Dairy Analytics

 A Wearable Veterinary Sensor

-We're proud to inform you that we've received our product classification trademark (TM) from the United States Patent and Trademark Office (USPTO ).
-With the approval of the USPTO, we are now CLASS10 device manufacturers.
-Generally, the CLASS 10 classification is reserved to medical apparatuses such as surgical, medical, dental and veterinary apparatuses and instruments; artificial limbs, eyes, and teeth; orthopedic articles; suture materials.
-Specifically, we have been assigned "Class 10: Wearable veterinary sensor for use in capturing a cow’s vital signs, providing data to the farmer to monitor the cow’s milk productivity, and improving its overall health".
+We are happy to announce that we have obtained our product classification trademark (TM) from the United States Patent and Trademark Office (USPTO).
+This means that we are now CLASS10 device manufacturers.
+The CLASS 10 classification is usually given to medical devices such as surgical, medical, dental and veterinary devices and instruments; artificial limbs, eyes, and teeth; orthopedic items; suture materials.
+In particular, we have been granted "Class 10: Wearable veterinary sensor for use in capturing a cow’s vital signs, providing data to the farmer to monitor the cow’s milk productivity, and improving its overall health".

 img